How to Stop Wasting Months Trying to Work Out Your Strengths and Blind Spots Without Even Leaving Your Office.

 eDISC Maps The Gaps

-When there’s a big stretch between the two, that’s often where exhaustion creeps in.
+When there is a big gap between those two, that is often where exhaustion creeps in.
 You can only run on adaptive energy for so long before it starts to cost you.

 It’s not that adapting is bad.
 We all adjust our behaviour to meet expectations or respond to pressure, that’s part of growth.
-The problem is when the stretch becomes too great, or when we don’t have ways to return to our natural home base.
-That’s when it starts to wear us down.
+The problem is when the stretch becomes too great, or we don’t have ways to come back to our natural home base.
+That is when it starts to wear us down.

 Why This Matters